Safe-Security/docker-node/README.md

 `FROM safe-security-node`

-- Now in the example direcctory, build the image
+- Now go in the example directory (`cd example`), build the image

-`docker build -t example:latest`
+`docker build -t example:latest .`

 Note: The 'example' image uses 'safe-security-node' image as the base Image.

-- Now use the below to run the image
+- Now use the below command to run the image

 `docker run example`